 To help you with your procurement, we have created a guidance document that will help answer any questions you might have.
-Read the customer guidance document.
+Read the customer guide in the documents tab below.

 Pre-market engagement is an essential step in any procurement activity and we recommend that you include enough time into your procurement project to carry it out.